markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 A [setext heading underline](@) is a sequence of
-`=` characters or a sequence of `-` characters, with no more than 3 spaces indentation and any number of trailing spaces.
+`=` characters or a sequence of `-` characters, with no more than 3 spaces of indentation and any number of trailing spaces or tabs.
 If a line containing a single `-` can be interpreted as an empty [list items], it should be interpreted this way and not as a [setext heading underline].